When Drafts Evolve: Speculative Decoding Meets Online Learning: A Unified View from Online Learning

 \subsection{Problem Formulation}

-This part presents the problem formulation.
-Speculative decoding and related acceleration methods, including cascade decoding and multi-token prediction, can be unified under \emph{generation-refinement framework}~\citep{arxiv'25:SpeculativeSurvey}: a draft model first generates a candidate sequence, which is then verified or refined by a larger target model.
-These methods share a common challenge: due to limited capacity, the draft model often fails to approximate the target distribution, leading to degraded speedup.
+Speculative decoding and related acceleration methods, including cascade decoding and multi-token prediction, can be unified under the \emph{generation-refinement framework}~\citep{arxiv'25:SpeculativeSurvey}: a lightweight draft model first generates a candidate sequence, which is then verified or refined by a larger target model.
+These methods share a common challenge: due to limited capacity, the draft model often fails to fully approximate the target distribution, leading to degraded acceptance rate and speedup.

-Importantly, a key observation is that the \emph{interactive feedback} is available at no additional cost, i.e., the verification process inherently reveals where drafts diverge from the target.
+Importantly, a key observation is that the \emph{interactive feedback} is available during the generation-refinement process, i.e., the verification process inherently reveals where drafts diverge from the target.
 If we leverage this feedback to evolve the draft models, which naturally forms a ``draft commits--feedback provides--draft adapts'' evolving loop.
 This iterative process precisely matches the online learning paradigm~\citep{book'16:Hazan-OCO}, an iterative game between a \emph{player} and an \emph{environment}: at each round, the player commits to a decision, observes feedback from the environment, and uses this feedback to update its strategy.
 This connection allows us to use established tools from online learning to systematically understand and improve generation-refinement methods.
-Based on this insight, as detailed in Algorithm~\ref{alg:generation_refinement_interactive}, we define our \mbox{Online\textsc{Spec}} framework as the following two stages:
+Based on this insight, as detailed in Algorithm~\ref{alg:generation_refinement_interactive}, we define \mbox{Online\textsc{Spec}} framework as the following two stages:

 \begin{itemize}[itemsep=0pt,leftmargin=1em,labelwidth=*,align=left] \item \emph{Offline Initialization}: Get good initial draft model(s) $\w_0\ \in \cW$, which aims to predict the output distribution of the target model $\v \in \cV$.
 Target model's parameter space is much larger than draft model's, i.e., $|\cV| \gg |\cW|$. \item \emph{Online Adaptation}: At each step, the draft model produces a candidate sequence for verification by the target model.
 Tokens are accepted based on the likelihood ratio between the target and draft distributions.
-The draft model is then updated utilizing this verification feedback. \end{itemize} The key observation is that, the \emph{acceptance rate}, i.e., expected probability of accepting a draft token,
+The draft model is then updated utilizing this verification feedback. \end{itemize} The key observation is that, the \emph{acceptance rate}, i.e., the expected probability of accepting a draft token,

 directly determines the accepted length and speedup ratio.
 Therefore, the goal is to \emph{continuously evolve the draft model} to improve the acceptance rate during deployment.